ChinHongTan/ChinoKafuu/README.md

   <br>
 </h1>

+**The bot is now being translated into TypeScript!
+As I am new to TypeScript, you can expect me to upload very slowly in the following couple weeks.
+Bug fixing rate will also be affected, sorry for the inconvenience!**

 A nice little discord bot I make to learn JavaScript and how bots works XD

 The bot is not quite done yet but I will keep on updating!